FREE SHIPPING ON ALL ORDERS OVER $150

 Your body is going to need a lot of protein to grow muscle, but make it lean protein.
 In terms of fat, you’re going to want to be eating healthy fats, such as those found in fish and nuts.
 Healthy carbs should also be on the menu.

-When it comes to fat loss, many people have found success in adopting the keto diet.
 This diet has you almost entirely remove carbs as a source of nutrients from your meal plan.
 What this does to your body is put it in a state of ketosis, which essentially means that you shift from burning carbs for fuel, to burning fat for fuel.
 As you can imagine, that can prove very useful when you’re trying to burn that extra bit of belly fat to make your abs shine through.

-If you’re looking to get an edge on the competition, consider taking a high-quality thermogenic fat burner.
 Supplements such as this can turbocharge your progress to a 6-pack physique, effectively suppressing your appetite and increasing your focus and energy levels.

 Eating enough lean protein is also another good way to “hack” your way into a lower body-fat percentage.
-Not only is it filling, but it’ll give your muscles enough nutrients to grow and your body enough energy to work harder in the gym.
+Not only is it filling, but it will give your muscles enough nutrients to grow and your body enough energy to work harder in the gym.
 If you don’t think that your protein intake is where it should be, drinking a whey protein shake throughout the day can boost your intake and leave you feeling full for longer.

 But all of this needs to be backed by taking care of your body properly.
 If you’re constantly gassing out your muscles, eating like crap, and not resting properly, your progress is going to be slow and painful.